 Expansion in Mining and Construction Activities

 The mining and construction industries are among the largest users of commercial vehicles in Australia, and their continued growth has led to a steady rise in demand for heavy-duty trucks and specialized utility vehicles.
 In 2022–23, the Australian Bureau of Statistics reported that the mining industry contributed USD 236 billion (AUD 352.4 billion) to the GDP, growing by 23.2% year-over-year, while the construction sector added USD 109 billion (AUD 163 billion), increasing by 14.8% (ABS).
 These sectors require extensive transport support for equipment, raw materials, and labor across remote and urban project sites.
 Vehicles such as dump trucks, cement mixers, and utility are essential for daily operations.
-With Australia continuing to invest in infrastructure and resource extraction, particularly in Western Australia and Queensland, the need for robust and specialized commercial vehicle fleets is projected to increase, which is further driving the Australia commercial vehicle market growth.
+With Australia continuing to invest in infrastructure and resource extraction, particularly in Western Australia and Queensland, the need for robust and specialized commercial vehicle fleets is projected to increase, which is further escalating the Australia commercial vehicle market demand.

 Growth in E-Commerce and Last-Mile Delivery Networks